ridzuanv95/sql_improvement/README.md

-# SQL improvement logic test
+# SQL Query Improvement Test
 Based on the question given, a few improvement can be done to make query much more faster :
 1. Implementing partial or multicolumn indexes for each column that we used to search and filter on each table.